-^{} CHE4050F is compulsory for mining-house bursars.
+^{} CHE4069F is compulsory for mining-house bursars.

-Alternatively, students may wish to take any EBE course at or above the third year level (including Masters level) for which they meet the course entry requirements.
+Alternatively, students may wish to take any EBE course at or above the third year level (including Masters level) for which they meet the course entry requirements, and where they have not already covered that content in another course.
 Such courses must be approved by the Programme Convener.